By Tré Berry III🖊️ | 07/11/2019

 There are different types of scaling around the world, but in many sectors, Steel/Alloy is revered as the hardest type of metal that is out there.
 There is no better way to describe a warrior such as 🇮🇹🇨🇦Arturo “Thunder” Gatti (40-9-0, 31KO), who was one of the ultimate blood & guts warriors that the sport has had since the 50’s, with a heart as big as the reservoir that he routinely dug deep in to pull off incredible come-from-behind wins, or getting back into fights in near impossible situations to come back from.

-THE STAND-OUT ROUNDS OF THEIR 30 FOUGHT TOGETHER
+THE STAND-OUT ROUNDS OF GATTI AND WARD’S 30 FOUGHT TOGETHER